 “You literally ought to be asking yourself all the time 'what is the most important thing in the world I could be working on right now?' and if you are not working on that why aren’t you?” - Aaron Swartz

 Marginálie is a prototype for a Creative Commons zine.
 It is being built, and written, with the philosophy of DIY culture in mind at a time when such things are needed more than ever.
 It is, for me, one of the answers to the question posed by Aaron Swartz above.
 The reason this is one of the answers to this dangerously idealistic question is due in part to what might otherwise have been the only possible answer: a fictional world, initially a novel, subsequently, gallingly, a series of unwritten novels by the name of Call Them Soldiers.
-This world first occurred to me in 2008-2009 when Facebook was beginning to insinuate itself into the idiosyncratic communities I was surrounded by, and also then to change them.
+This world first made itself known to me in 2008-2009 when Facebook was beginning to insinuate itself into the idiosyncratic communities I was surrounded by, and also then to change them.
 I was between jobs, between lives, things had fallen apart again.
 I worked on it for a few months after a fashion.
-It then went to ground like a sleeper cell in my mind over the years - years of constant frenetic zigzag sprints - coming up periodically to wreak havoc.
+I then moved to North Wales to clean toilets and man reception desks and busied myself with trying to keep a roof over my head.
+And so it went to ground like a sleeper cell in my mind over the years - years of constant frenetic zigzag sprints - coming up periodically to wreak havoc.
 Sadly, it has only made more sense as time has gone on, and then too, has only become more dangerously real.

 Sad, that is, because Call Them Soldiers would inevitably be dubbed a "dystopia".
-Even a glance over the ten years of its incomplete gestation at the depth common to headline-led journalism would furnish us with many thousands of real world examples of the inadequacy of that term such as might pad out an undergraduate essay or a think piece.
-Be that as it may, it's true enough that if one could imagine the children's book-like dream that would be drawing a map of an imaginary world, and then discovering it in a jacket pocket every once in a while, unfolding it, and seeing how the landscape had shifted to match it as you grew into the world around you, it was the opposite that was happening with me: if civilisations might be said to have genres like books and films, then ours has been some fork of cyperpunk for some time - decades here, years there - or is, more eerily even than this, some superposition of states and dispositions so that none of us can ever feel quite sure what world we are living in until it has already been decided for us.
+Even a glance over the ten years of its incomplete gestation at the depth common to headline-led journalism would furnish us with hundreds of real world developments each of which might underscore the inadequacy of that term and the inappropriateness in particular of its associations such as might pad out an undergraduate essay or a think piece.
+Be that as it may, it's true enough that one could imagine an ideal type dream, something like a fairytale from a children's book, of drawing a map of an imaginary world, and then discovering it in a drawer or a jacket pocket every once in a while, years apart, unfolding it, and seeing how the landscape had shifted to match it as you grew into the world around you; Call Them Soldiers as it evolved and as it surfaced in my mind or navigated the depths of my mind as I struggled to gain a foothold in the real world in the two countries I have known, was the opposite of this cosy little daydream: if civilisations might be said to have genres like books and films, then ours has been some fork of cyperpunk for some time - decades here, years there - or is, more eerily even than this, some superposition of states and dispositions so that none of us can ever feel quite sure what world we are living in until it has already been decided for us.

 I studied politics - officially, that is - from 1999, and was coming into my final year at university when September 11th happened.
 We all saw that.
 And none of us did.
 We all saw it, that is, from the directions we were supposed to see it.
 Saw it as a series of moving images, a series of talking heads, and then, perhaps, a film or two.
 It seems rather debatable if we saw first and foremost the victims.
 Certainly we did not, not for the longest time, if we are to count the emergency first responders, many of whom have been ill and dying since, as among those victims; still less did we count them, as a society, if we are to count as victims of that day the second and third-order victims, the combatants and civilian casualties of wars launched as if in memory of those first victims on the planes and in the towers.
 It seemed to me, at least, that we saw these victims only when and where it was convenient for us to see them; convenient, that is, to those in power, to those who were using this once-unimaginable tragedy to further policy ends they had demonstrably had prior to these events having taken place.